laytenter/Insider-London/_tours/london/educational-tours/london-finance-walking-tour.md

 **On this tour you will discover:**

 - **The origins of London Stock Exchange**, one of the world’s oldest stock exchanges and currently the largest stock exchange in Europe.
-Discover it's similarities with ‘flat white coffee’, how the stock exchange works in the modern day with the development of new technology.
+Discover it's similarities with ‘flat white coffee’, how the stock exchange works in the modern day with the development of new technology

-- **Guildhall, home to the City of London Corporation.** Discover the City of London’s unique governance structure, including why the Queen must seek permission to enter the City.
+- **Guildhall, home to the City of London Corporation.** Discover the City of London’s unique governance structure, including why the Queen must seek permission to enter the City
-- **Why it’s the only area in the UK to elect its own Sherriff.** Uncover the ancient traditions and roles established 800 years ago which are still upheld in London’s Square Mile today.
+- **Why it’s the only area in the UK to elect its own Sherriff.** Uncover the ancient traditions and roles established 800 years ago which are still upheld in London’s Square Mile today
-- **The myriad of Livery Companies and Freemen** that occupy the City, hear about their role and purpose, both then and now.
+- **The myriad of Livery Companies and Freemen** that occupy the City, hear about their role and purpose, both then and now
-- **How the Bank of England pioneered the modern banking system** and why it’s worth its weight in gold and its role in the global financial crisis.
+- **How the Bank of England pioneered the modern banking system** and why it’s worth its weight in gold and its role in the global financial crisis
-- **The world of banking and all its forms** from the nation’s central bank to a retail bank where you can pop in and deposit a cheque.
+- **The world of banking and all its forms** from the nation’s central bank to a retail bank where you can pop in and deposit a cheque
 - **How the UK’s Insurance sector grew and who is big enough to insure the insurance companies**
-- **Why a one meter long gold grasshopper sits above Lombard Street** and other cryptic London City signs.
+- **Why a one meter long gold grasshopper sits above Lombard Street** and other cryptic London City signs

 {% include findoutmore.html title="City Finance Tour" %}